Banana & Sweet Potato Protein Pow Pancakes (Gluten-Free)

 I made a lot of those by first substituting the flour in regular pancakes with whey protein powder and then by using whey and flour in the batter.
 It took me a few years and probably hundreds if not thousands of subpar protein pancakes to realize that the secret behind a great stack of protein pancakes is using what I like to call a ‘moisturizer.’
 Something like bananas, pumpkin puree, cooked sweet potatoes or a combo of those things.
 Those ingredients get rid of whey’s natural propensity to dry up pancake (and pretty much ALL other bakes protein foods!) batters.

-By the time my first cookbook was published and then my second, I’d found a method to make whey protein pancakes soft and fluffy, like ACTUAL pancakes.
-The pancake pack in the Protein Pow app and the all the pancake recipes in this website attests to that.
+By the time my first cookbook was published and then my second, I’d found a method to make whey protein pancakes soft and fluffy, like ACTUAL pancakes, you know?
+You can have it now too:

 1 small pre-baked-till-soft sweet potato* and 1 small banana